 The one where Facebook deletes your account is called Permanent blocking.
 In no way does the platform allow you to access it again.

 Here’s why Facebook will block your account:

-- Using automated softwares on Facebook
+- If you are using automated software on Facebook

-- Sharing or posting explicit content
+- If you are sharing or posting explicit content

 So, beware if you’re doing any of this or plan to do so!

 How to find out if you are in Facebook jail?

 You get this notification from Facebook